acast83/DC-Cube-Fast-Api-Project-2022/README.md

 docker-compose up
 ```

-If successfully created, aplication will be line on localhost, port 8000
+If successfully created, aplication will be live on localhost, port 8000